BinayakJha/SecAPI/README.md

      ```

 2. **`list`**:
-   - Lists all stored API keys in your SentinelAI vault.
+   - Lists all stored API keys in your secapi vault.
    - **Example**:
      ```bash
      sentinel list